-The design of WIEN-INR is guided by two principles.
-First, rate–distortion can be improved by operating in a domain that better decouples and de-correlates information across scales.
-We achieve this by applying a wavelet transform to partition the signal into different frequency bands across scales.
-Second, compact coordinate-based MLPs can be endowed with additional representational power through a lightweight enhancement module, enabling them to capture subtle details without inflating network size.
-Both components are modular: the wavelet transform acts as a preprocessing step, and the enhancement module can be integrated with any coordinate-based INRs.

 \paragraph{A multi-resolution preprocess.} The first step in WIEN-INR is to apply a wavelet transform to the input tensor $\mathbf{I}$, decomposing it into frequency bands that are better de-correlated.
 The time–frequency localization property of the wavelet transform helps alleviate the low-frequency bias in compressive INRs by isolating high-frequency details into dedicated sub-bands.
-We denote the wavelet coefficients of general $p$-dimensional data with approximation coefficients denoted by $\mathbf{a}_J$, and $j$-th detail scale with direction $i$ as $\mathbf{d}^i_j, 1\leq j \leq J,1 \leq i \leq 2^p-1$.
-A straightforward approach to operate in the wavelet space is to apply a discrete wavelet transform (DWT) to the signal and then train separate compressive INRs to model each sub-band independently, and finally reconstruct the signal using the inverse discrete wavelet transform.
-Other transformation choices are discussed in Appendix B1.
+We denote the wavelet coefficients of general $p$-dimensional data with approximation coefficients denoted by $\mathbf{a}_J$, and detail coefficients of the $j$-th detail scale with direction $i$ as $\mathbf{d}^i_j, 1\leq j \leq J,\ 1 \leq i \leq 2^p-1$.
+A straightforward approach to operate in the wavelet space is to apply a discrete wavelet transform (DWT) to the signal and then train separate small INRs to model each sub-band independently, and finally reconstruct the signal using the inverse discrete wavelet transform.
 The training process is the following,